 The Guidelines for Signage and Carriageway Markings include guidelines for: stop signs and junctions, give way signs, regulatory mandatory signs, regulatory prohibitory signs, signs and road markings for one-way roads, several warning signs, the dimensions of signs, guidelines for line markings, pedestrian crossings and cats’ eyes.

 As per the Authority for Transport in Malta Act, Transport Malta is responsible for the safe placing of banners, posters and signs of any nature.
-S.L.
-499.32 Placing of Billboards and Advertising on the Road Regulations establishes the requirements for the placing of Billboards and Advertising on the Road which includes the placing of banners, signs and posters on or near the road.
+L.N.
+103 of 2016 establishes the requirements for the placing of Billboards and Advertising on the Road which includes the placing of banners, signs and posters on or near the road.
 Applications for the placing of banners, signs and posters are assessed on a case-by-case basis and decisions address specific road safety issues that may arise.

 The Application for the Placing of Banner, Poster or Sign is available from here